• Skip to primary navigation

 • About

-Updated May 31, 2021 By Darren C
+Updated November 19, 2024 By Darren C

-Koh Chang is the largest island on Thailand’s eastern seaboard, and Thailand’s second largest island, only Phuket is bigger.
-Of the three main islands on Thailand’s eastern seaboard, Koh Chang has the most to offer.
-There are more activities and things to do on Koh Chang than there are on Koh Samet and Koh Lahn.
+Koh Chang is the largest island on Thailand’s eastern seaboard and and the third largest island in Thailand; only Phuket (the largest) and Koh Samui are bigger.
+Of the islands near Pattaya on Thailand’s eastern seaboard, Koh Chang has the most to offer.

-If you are looking only for a beach holiday Koh Samet and Koh Lahn are a good choice, but if you want a little variety, adventure and more things to do rather than just sit on the beach all day, then you must choose Koh Chang.
+If you are looking only for a beach holiday, Koh Samet and Koh Lahn are a good choice, but if you want a little variety, adventure, and more things to do rather than just sit on the beach all day, then you must choose Koh Chang.

-Be you a party animal, a backpacker, a beach potato, an adrenaline junkie or a solitude hunter you will be perfectly happy on Koh Chang.
-I selected a few of the best things to do on Koh Chang, and accompanied them with photos (below), read on and discover why Koh Chang is the obvious choice.
+I selected a few of the best things to do on Koh Chang and accompanied them with photos (below).
+Read on and discover why Koh Chang is the obvious choice.

 Kayaking through the mangroves at Koh Chang Thailand